stecue/gMultiwfn/README.md

 `gMultiwfn` is dynamically linked to `lapack` and `blas` by default.
 The reference implementations of `lapack` and `blas` are usually the slowest and in a lot of cases they can be safely replaced by optimized implementations such as `OpenBLAS` and `ATLAS` using the steps descripted below.
 Note that installing OpenBLAS or ATLAS is beyond the scope of this document and please refer to your distro's manual on that information.

 ### Use `update-alternatives` to make a system-wide change
+Use `man` or refer to your disto's manual on the usage.
+You may need root user's privilege to use it.

 ### Use `LD_PRELOAD` to change just for `gMultiwfn`
 `LD_PRELOAD` is the enviroment variable to force the dynamic linker in Linux to use a certain version of shared libraries (.so files).
 `LD_PRELOAD=/path/to/libopenblas.so Multiwfn` and add the following line to your bash initialization file (usually `~/.bashrc`). `alias gMultiwfn=LD_PRELOAD=/path/to/libopenblas.so Multiwfn`